toddaustin07/mDNS/README.md

 - *host_name* - typically in the form *hostname*.local   (note that *hostname* could be included in the table returned from **get_services**)
 - *callback* - function called upon successful execution, with return data as below

-Returns IP address if found
+Returns IP address (string) if found

 ### get_address (<*domain_name*>, <*callback*>)